 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds Mark III does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1Ds Mark III and the E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX, while the E-M5 II was followed by the Olympus E-M5 III.
+Both the 1Ds Mark III and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The 1Ds Mark III was replaced by the Canon 1DX, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.